• Skip to main content

 Strength Training for Tennis Workout

-While you could just add a few of these exercises to your existing gym workout, you’ll get better results from a more structured approach to training.
+While you could add a few of these exercises to your existing gym workout, a more structured approach to training will yield better results.

-Do this workout 1-2 times per week in conjunction with some low-intensity steady state (LISS) cardio and high-intensity interval training (HIIT) and playing tennis.
+Do this workout 1-2 times per week, alternating between low-intensity steady state (LISS) cardio and high-intensity interval training (HIIT) and playing tennis.

-Begin with 5-10 minutes of cardio, e.g., jumping rope, rowing, air-bike, treadmill, or elliptical, and then do joint mobility and dynamic flexibility exercises for your knees, hips, shoulders, and lower back.
+Begin with 5-10 minutes of cardio, such as jumping rope, rowing, air–bike, treadmill, or elliptical, and then do joint mobility and dynamic flexibility exercises for your knees, hips, shoulders, and lower back.

-Finally, do 1-2 sets of each exercise using light/no weights to refamiliarize yourself with each movement.
+Finally, do 1-2 sets of each exercise using light or no weights to familiarize yourself with each movement.

-If any of the exercises are new to you, or you are a strength training newbie, start light and only increase your weights when you have mastered each exercise.
+If any exercises are new to you, or you are a strength training newbie, start light and only increase your weights when you have mastered each exercise.

 Best Exeercises for Tennis Players Conditioning, Strength, Fitness & Power Workout - Copyright HashiMashi.com

-Best Exeercises for Tennis Players – Strength, Fitness & Power Workout – Copyright HashiMashi.com
+Best Exercises for Tennis Players – Strength, Fitness & Power Workout

 Exercises 3a and 3b are to be done as a superset.